LangStream/documentation/building-applications/vector-databases.md

 The first step of the pipeline is to read our data from an S3 bucket.

-This part of the pipeline pulls credentials from a secrets.yaml file with refences to secrets.
+This part of the pipeline pulls credentials from a secrets.yaml file with references to secrets.

 ```yaml
 pipeline: